totten/hyde/README.md

 # Markdown Metadata

 In Jekyll syntax, a Markdown file can begin with a YAML metadata.
-We use
+In this example, we set the `title` of the HTML page with a little extra metadata:

 ```
 ---